Sprinter (British Rail): Class 950

 In addition to the standard Class 150 units, a single two-car DMU was constructed using the same bodyshell for use as a track assessment unit on stretches of line where heavier stock cannot be safely used.
-This unit was initially classified as Class 180, but was reclassified in the departmental series as Class 950 upon the entry into service of the Class 180 Adelante units.
+This unit was initially classified as Class 180, but was reclassified in the departmental series as Class 950 upon the entry into service of the Class 180 Adelantes.

 Class 153 Super Sprinter

 These single-car units were originally built as two-car Class 155 units by Leyland from 1987 to 1988, but were converted by Hunslet-Barclay at Kilmarnock from 1991 to 1992.
 The class was built for lightly used lines, replacing first generation single coach units.
 The conversion involved building a new cab at the original inner ends of the vehicles.
 The layout of the original non-cab ends was subtly different from the original cab end, so the ends are noticeably different, and the vehicle not symmetrical.
 The new cab is significantly smaller than the original Leyland cab and pushes back into the door area.
+Post their passenger careers, some have been converted to track inspection units by Network Rail.